IMPROVEMENTS: Road Construction Projects in Ruston

 Mayor Walker said the city has also been working on the Tarbutton Interchange located on the west side of town.
 It’s a project that has been in the works for 25 years and underway for the last 4 years.
 It is expected to be complete by January 2020.

-“It’s a great project, because it opens up a lot of area for commercial and residential area within our city.
-It is located halfway between Gramling and Ruston,” Walker said.
+“It’s a great project because it opens up a lot of areas for commercial and residential areas within our city.
+It is located halfway between Grambling and Ruston,” Walker said.

 The Tarbutton Interchange will also alleviate traffic coming from Louisiana Tech during campus events.